-Foster care a sound choice for some maltreated childrenMay 6th, 2013 in Pediatrics /
+Foster care a sound choice for some maltreated childrenMay 6, 2013 in Medicine & Health / Pediatrics

 Newspaper articles, TV shows and books are filled with horror stories of children placed in foster care.
 A new study bucks that trend by showing out-of-home placements can improve the emotional health of some youths who have been maltreated by a parent.

 The study, led by Ann-Marie Conn, PhD, general pediatric academic fellow at University of Rochester Medical Center in New York, will be presented Monday, May 6, at the Pediatric Academic Societies (PAS) annual meeting in Washington, DC.